DantevdH/EvolveAI/docs/ENDURANCE_IMPROVEMENTS.md

 ### 🟡 Tier 2: Medium Complexity, High Impact

-#### 6. Multi-Session Workouts (Intervals)
+#### 6. Multi-Session Workouts (Intervals) ✅ COMPLETE
 **Complexity: Medium | Impact: Medium-High**

-Support interval workouts by allowing multiple endurance segments within a single endurance session (e.g., "5min warm-up + 4x 1km intervals + 5min cool-down").
-Each segment can have different zones, paces, or distances, but **all segments must share the same sport_type as their parent endurance_session**.
-For example, a running session can contain multiple running segments (warm-up, intervals, cool-down), but if you want to do running → cycling → running, these must be 3 separate endurance_sessions (one running session with segments, one cycling session, another running session).
-This is essential for serious endurance training and currently requires manual session creation.
-Requires UI for interval builder and backend logic for segment grouping within sessions.
+Support interval workouts using a **block-based structure** where blocks of segments can be repeated together.
+The structure is: `EnduranceSession → SegmentBlock[] → EnduranceSegment[]`.
+Each block can have a `repeat_count` (1-20) to repeat all its segments as a unit.

+**Example**: "5min warm-up + 4x (1km hard + 90s recovery) + 5min cool-down" is defined as:
+- Block 1 (repeat 1×): warmup segment
+- Block 2 (repeat 4×): work segment + recovery segment
+- Block 3 (repeat 1×): cooldown segment

+This expands to 10 tracking segments: warmup → work1 → recovery1 → work2 → recovery2 → work3 → recovery3 → work4 → recovery4 → cooldown

+All segments within a session share the same `sport_type`.
+For multi-sport workouts (running → cycling → running), use separate endurance_sessions.

 **Industry Best Practices Applied:**
 - **Per-segment actuals**: Garmin and Strava store per-lap/segment data for post-workout analysis